 Business Licenses and Permits

 Most businesses require an array of licenses and permits to begin operations, the same goes for veterans who want to start their own trucking company.
-Visiting the Department of Transportation’s website will allow you to see which permits are needed to start your own trucking company, including having the ability to haul oversize and overweight loads.
+Visiting the Department of Transportation’s website will allow you to learn about different truck driving laws and see which permits are needed to start your own trucking company, including having the ability to haul oversized and overweight loads.
 Permit types will vary based on location and the size of the truck/load being hauled.

 Insuring your trucking company is a must for many reasons.
 Not only is it a requirement by law, but it also helps to protect you, your company, and your physical assets (like your truck).
 Numerous companies offer owner-operator insurance for trucking companies.
 It is up to the business owner to research the different companies to find one that offers the best coverage at the best price.